Our Address:

 Ear Symptoms and TMJ

-The ears are truly remarkable, and, as one of the five primary sense organs, they help bridge a connection to the surrounding world.
+The ears are truly remarkable, and, as one of the five primary sense organs, they help us connect to the surrounding world.
 Though animals have ears that range in size, from the enormous ears of an elephant to the tiny ears of a mouse, they essentially serve the same function.
 Most people don’t think of the ear unless something goes wrong.
-When this happens, it can be very painful and irritating, resulting in problems such as pain, pressure, fullness, or ringing in the ears.
-These symptoms can range from minor to severe, and may even prompt patients to seek care from an ENT specialist, who is a physician specializing in the ear, nose, and throat area.
+When this happens, it can be very painful and irritating, leading to symptoms such as pain, pressure, fullness, or ringing in the ears.
+These symptoms can range from minor to severe and may even prompt patients to seek care from an ENT specialist, a physician specializing in the ear, nose, and throat.

-It is interesting to note that these exact same ear symptoms could also have an association with TMJ pathology.
-The relationship between the jaw and ear is often times overlooked, and it surprises people to learn that the two are in fact quite closely related.
-For example, any underlying problems with the bite or the muscles that control the jaw can affect the ear greatly.
+It is interesting to note that these same ear symptoms may also be associated with TMJ pathology.
+The relationship between the jaw and ear is often overlooked, and it surprises people to learn that the two are in fact quite closely related.
+For example, any underlying problems with the bite or the muscles that control the jaw can significantly affect the ear.

 What distinguishes ear problems that have a dental cause?
-Most dental associated ear pain is usually only felt in one ear, and feels very deep.
-The pain has also been known to travel down the neck, the temple area, or even the back of the head, and is usually instigated by any jaw movement.
+Most dental-related ear pain is felt only in one ear and is very deep.
+The pain has also been known to travel down the neck, into the temple area, or even to the back of the head, and is usually triggered by jaw movement.
 It has even been shown that pain from dental infections, especially in the mandible (lower jaw), can radiate to the ears.
-There are various ear pain symptoms related to TMJ, showing that there is indeed a relationship between the two.
+Various ear pain symptoms related to TMJ indicate a relationship between the two.

 The following are examples of some ear symptoms that may indicate that the underlying problem is actually with the TMJ: